• Insights

 AIoT, the intersection of AI and IoT for better and faster insights

-17 March 2020 Posted by Lieven Claeys Perspectives
+17 March 2020 Posted by Lieven Claeys Digital innovation, Perspectives, Product innovation

 2016 was the year that the Internet of Things (IoT) entered the mainstream consumer domain with smart thermostats, smart appliances and even smart home solutions.
 Similarly, Artificial Intelligence (AI) is definitely not new anymore and many company processes are benefiting from it every day.
 But what about the aggregate of the two, AIoT?
 This magical combination should really get more attention as it is a powerful playbook.